nacafriss/Hi/README.md

-# Hai
+# About me
-tugas kader

-Haloooww....
 Aku friska.